 How I Use TradingView to Uncover High-Probability Swing Trades — A practical guide to building a cleaner, smarter, and more effective charting workflow

-This guide shares the exact setup I use for swing trading on TradingView—what I changed, why I changed it, and how it has improved both my conviction and clarity.
+This guide shares the exact setup I now use for swing trading on TradingView.
+I'll explain what I changed, why I made those changes, and how these adjustments have boosted both my conviction and clarity in trading.

 1. Cleaning the Canvas: My Workspace Setup